electron/electron/docs/api/browser/app.md

 You should call `event.preventDefault()` if you want to handle this event.

+## Event: activate-with-no-open-windows

+Emitted when the application is activated while there is no opened windows.
+It usually happens when user has closed all of application's windows and then click on the application's dock icon.

 ## app.quit()

 Try to close all windows.
 If all windows are successfully closed, the